dolphjs/docs/content/models.md

 ### Models

-Models represent the structure and validation rules for the data stored in the database.
-Each model is associated with a specific entity or collection, providing a consistent and structured way to interact with the underlying data storage.
-By default, Dolph uses [mongoose ODM](https://mongoosejs.com/) for **mongodb** database interactions and schema design, uses [sequelize ORM](https://sequelize.org/) for **mysql** and **postgresql** database interactions and schema designs.
+Models define the structure and validation rules for data stored in the database.
+Each model corresponds to a specific entity or collection, offering a consistent and structured approach to interact with the underlying data storage.
+By default, Dolph uses [Mongoose ODM](https://mongoosejs.com/) for **MongoDB** interactions and schema design, and [Sequelize ORM](https://sequelize.org/) for **MySQL** and **PostgreSQL** interactions and schema design.

 Example of a mongoose model: